 - A gray wolf baby is known as a pup.

 - The gray wolf pups are born in the form of litter after a gestation period of 62 to 75 days.

 - At birth, they look like the pups of the German Shepherd dog.

 - They are born blind and deaf and start to see after 9 to 12 days.

 - Their bodies are covered with soft fur of greyish-brown color.

 - Every newborn pup weighs 300 to 500g.

-- Mother feeds the newborn pups with her own milk.
+- The mother feeds the newborn pups with her milk.

 - For the first few weeks, mothers do not leave the den and depend on the father to provide food for her and the pups.

 - After about 3 weeks, the pups leave the den for the first time.